sebastienros/memoryleak/README.md

 The full source code is available on GitHub at https://github.com/sebastienros/memoryleak

-Once it has started the application displays some memory and GC statictics and the page refreshes by itself every second.
+Once it has started the application displays some memory and GC statistics and the page refreshes by itself every second.
 Specific API endpoints execute specific memory allocation patterns.

 To test this application, simply start it.
 You can see that the allocated memory keeps increasing, because displaying these statistics is allocating custom objects for instance.
 The GC eventually runs and collects them.

 This pages shows a graphs including allocated memory and GC collections.
 The legend also displays the CPU usage and throughput in requests per second.

 The chart displays two values for the memory usage:
-- Allocated: the amount of memory allocated on the managed heap since last GC collection
+- Allocated: the amount of memory occupied by managed objects
 - Working Set: the total physical memory (RAM) used by the process (as displayed in the Task Manager)

 #### Transient objects